Fires + Explosions

 In an effort to track down a natural gas leak in a residential section of Army Ft.
-Benjamin Harrison in Indianapolis, an untrained army employee turned a pipeline isolation valve the wrong direction, allowing gas to fill an abandoned steel pipeline.
-The gas leaked from the abandoned pipeline into a residential building where it ignited and exploded, killing two and severely burning several others.
+Benjamin Harrison in Indianapolis, an untrained army employee turned a pipeline isolation valve in the wrong direction, allowing gas to fill an abandoned steel pipeline.
+The gas leaked from the abandoned pipeline into a residential building, where it ignited and exploded, killing two and severely burning several others.
 We represented three of the burn victims and led a team of other plaintiff’s attorneys through the liability investigation of this explosion.
-We determined that not only had the valve been turned the wrong direction, but also that the army lacked established guidelines for operating the gas system, and had been working with inaccurate pipeline maps.
+We determined that not only had the valve been turned the wrong direction but also that the army lacked established guidelines for operating the gas system and had been working with inaccurate pipeline maps.

 A Girl Scout’s mother arrived at another mother’s house to pick up cookies when she slipped and...More about this case

 A young woman suffered a terrible ankle injury when she slipped on a patch of ice early in the...More about this case

 A boy was bitten in the face by a dog when he reportedly went up to pet the dog in the front yard of...More about this case